Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in TiO

 \section{Role of $U_{dd}$ and $U_{pp}$ in TiO$_2$}

-Here, we study the role and calculation of $U_{pp}$ on the rutile phase of TiO$_2$.
-Contrary to UO$_2$, which is a Mott insulator, TiO$_2$ is a prototypical charge transfer insulator with empty $d$ orbitals.
-It has been the subject of several studies using DFT+\Udd{} or DFT+\Udd{}+\Upp{} (eg. \cite{Abrahams1971,Park2010,Brown2020,Orhan2020,Fernandez2021,KirchnerHall2021,Allen2014}).
+Here, we study the role and calculation of $U_{pp}$ in the rutile phase of TiO$_2$.
+Contrary to UO$_2$, which is a Mott insulator, TiO$_2$ is a prototypical charge transfer insulator with empty $d$ orbitals and is the subject of active research concerning its technological applications.
+It has been the subject of several studies using DFT+\Udd{} or DFT+\Udd{}+\Upp{} (e.g., Refs~\cite{Abrahams1971,Park2010,Brown2020,Orhan2020,Fernandez2021,KirchnerHall2021,Allen2014}).